Current home equity loan rates

 What are current home equity loan rates?

-How to qualify for good HEL rates
+How to qualify for good home equity loan rates

 - Increase your home equity.
-Your home equity determines the maximum loan size you can receive and impacts your interest rate.
-You can increase your equity by increasing your mortgage payments.
+Your home equity helps determine the maximum loan size you can receive.
+One way to potentially increase your equity is by increasing your mortgage payments — but you may be able to find other ways to grow your home equity.

 Pros and cons of home equity loans